BIBLE CHRONOLOGY

 Nehemiah was governor in Jerusalem from Darius' 20th to 32nd year, during the last of which Nehemiah traveled to see Darius in Persia (Neh 13:6).
 After “certain days”, which must mean at least a year or two, judging by the events that had occurred in Jerusalem involving Tobiah and the Levites (Neh 13:6-12), Nehemiah returned to Jerusalem very close to the end of Darius' reign.

-As Cyrus ruled the Persian Empire 8 years, Cambyses 7 and Darius 35, and Cyrus’ decree was issued in his first year, while Nehemiah's work continued approximately until the end of Darius' reign, we see that a 49 year period fits very well here.
+As Cyrus ruled the Persian Empire for 8 years, Cambyses 7 (with one year probably in co-regency, thus reducing the total to 14) and Darius 35; and Cyrus’ decree was issued in his first year, while Nehemiah's work continued approximately until the end of Darius' reign, we see that a 49 inclusive year period fits very well here.

-After that, there were 434 years or “62 weeks” until Christ's birth, about which the beginning of the NT informs us in detail.
+After that, 434 years or “62 weeks” are fulfilled followed by Christ's conception and subsequent birth, about which the beginning of the NT informs us in detail.

 A few examples of chronological details as seen on the chart on the "HOME" page:

-Some of these are stated above using AM years, but are here repeated using BC/AD dates.
+Some of these are stated above using AM years but are here repeated using the corresponding BC/AD dates.

 *** From the capture of Jerusalem by Nebuchadnezzar in 575BC, until 1945, the final year of World War II when the Jews were liberated from Nazi concentration camps, there were 2520 inclusive years (of Jewish persecution and Jerusalem being occupied by Gentiles - Lev 26:24, Lk 21:24).

-*** From the destruction of Jerusalem by Nebuchadnezzar in 563BC, until 1957, the final year of the Suez Crisis when the Jews were expelled from all Arab countries, there were 2520 inclusive years (Lev 26:28).
+*** From the destruction of Jerusalem by Nebuchadnezzar in 564BC, until 1956, the year of the Suez Crisis when the Jews were expelled from all Arab countries, there were 2520 inclusive years (Lev 26:28).

 *** Daniel 8 gives us a prophecy concerning Gentile forces that would religiously defile Jerusalem for a period of 2300 years.
 This period would begin with a "he goat", identified in verse 21 as the Kingdom of Greece, and a "great horn" denoting Alexander the Great, the first Greek ruler to conquer Israel.
 Josephus records that Alexander personally offered sacrifice in the Temple, which only priests of God were allowed to do (Ant.
 11.8.5).
 From Alexander the Great's 333BC capture of the Persian Empire (including the Holy Land), which commenced the religious defilement of Jerusalem by successive Greek, Roman and Islamic forces, there were exactly 2300 inclusive years until the 1967 Six Day War, when the State of Israel captured all of Jerusalem and drove out the last foreign forces occupying it.
 Thereby "the sanctuary (was) cleansed" after "2300 days", meaning 2300 years (Dan 8:14).